 About the new gTLD Auction Proceeds

 The new gTLD Auction Proceeds, derived from these last resort auctions, are distinct and ring-fenced funds.
 As such the Auction Proceeds are a single revenue source (derived from all new gTLD Auction Proceeds round 1).
 The proceeds, net of direct auction costs, are fully segregated in separate bank and investment accounts.
 The proceeds are invested conservatively and any interest accrues to the proceeds.
-17 contention sets have been resolved via ICANN auction since June 2014.
-The total net proceeds to date are $ million USD.
+17 contention sets have been resolved via ICANN org auction since June 2014.
+The total net proceeds to date are $208 million USD.
 Details of the proceeds can be found here.
 As of 29 July 2019, 3 contention sets remain to be resolved, but it is important to keep in mind that approximately 90% of contention sets scheduled for auction are resolved prior to the auction.
 The total amount of funding resulting from auctions, will not be known until all relevant applications have resolved contention.

 Scope of the CCWG new gTLD Auction Proceeds